moira-alert/doc/source/development/architecture.rst

 - One or more targets.
 - WARN and ERROR value limits, or a Python expression to calculate state.
 - One or more tags.
 - TTL value.
-Metrics switch to NODATA state when new data doesn't arrive for TTL seconds.
+When new data doesn't arrive for TTL seconds, the metric will switch to the `State`_ set by the user.
 - Check schedule.
 For example, a trigger can be set to check only during business hours.